eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Environnement variable updates
 ''''''''''''''''''''''''''''''

-On Windows, to run Eclipse Cyclone DDS executables, the required libraries (like ``ddsc.dll``) need to be available to the executables.
-Normally, these libraries are installed in system default locations and it works out-of-the-box.
-However, if they are not installed in those locations, the library search path must be changed.
-This can be achieved by executing the command:
+To run Eclipse Cyclone DDS executables on Windows, the required libraries (like ``ddsc.dll``) must be available to the executables.
+Typically, these libraries are installed in system default locations and work out of the box.
+However, the library search path must be changed if they are not installed in those locations.
+This can be achieved by executing the  following command:

 .. code-block:: PowerShell

     set PATH=<install-location>\bin;%PATH%

-**Note:** An alternative to make the required libraries available to the executables, is to simply copy the required libraries to the executables' directory.
+**Note:** An alternative to make the required libraries available to the executables are to copy the necessary libraries for the executables' directory.

 Running the pre-built example